 However, the most important thing about baboons is their divine association with Ra, the great sun god.
 There are several artistic portrayals of baboons worshiping the sun with arms raised up or holding a solar symbol.
 Moreover, from the time of the New Kingdom, we see more and more temple statues of baboons appearing.
 One of the most significant examples is the giant baboon sculptures found in Hermpolis created during the region of Amenhotep III.
 By the Late and Graeco-Roman Periods, various primates were found buried in the necropolises, suggesting that they continued to grow in significance and importance throughout the centuries.

 There is an abundance of artistic representations of both monkeys and baboons throughout the history of ancient Egypt, whether they are sculptures, paintings, or reliefs.
 Art from the Old and New Kingdom depicts the animals in a variety of different settings.
-Monkeys specifically were often portrayed engaging in human activities such as dancing, policing, playing instruments, and even harvesting figs. Keep in mind, that there were no trained monkeys and that most of these artistic depictions serve some kind of religious function.
+Monkeys specifically were often portrayed engaging in human activities such as dancing, policing, playing instruments, and even harvesting figs. Keep in mind, that there were no trained monkeys in Egypt and that most of these artistic depictions serve some kind of religious function.
 However, in the New Kingdom, it is believed that some of the images are underlined by an element of humor, reflecting how the ancient Egyptians adored and cherished these creatures.

-There have been recent discoveries of monkeys being buried lovingly with their favorite monkeys.
+There have been recent discoveries of monkeys being buried lovingly with their favorite monkeys in Egypt.
 Queen Makare of Thebes was actually buried with her beloved female Green Monkey.
 The Green Monkey was deified as a part of the primeval god, Atum, especially when portrayed shooting a bow and arrow.
 There is also evidence that these primates were solely reared in holy temples, just like many other animals that were sacred to specified deities.

 Although it was thought that the monkeys' Nubia or the land of Punt, a recent discovery this year during the excavations at the Egyptian port of Bernice found Indian monkeys in the burial grounds there.
 When Egypt was annexed by the Romans, the wealthy Romans living in Bernice had monkeys imported from India to accompany them.
-These monkeys have been laid to rest with great care, further proving how much monkeys were adored as pets during the entire span of ancient Egyptian civilization, from predynastic times to the New Kingdom to the Roman period.
+These monkeys have been laid to rest with great care, further proving how much monkeys in Egypt were adored as pets during the entire span of ancient Egyptian civilization, from predynastic times to the New Kingdom to the Roman period.